ninramos/targetgene-blast-search/README.md

  mv *blast blastresults/
  ```

- In a directory with all blastresults, create list with all unique hits with **makelst.sh**
+ In a directory with all blastresults, create a list of all unique hits with **makelst.sh**

  ```
  nano makelst.sh